Wire Transfer vs Money Transfer: What's the Difference?

 A money transfer moves funds electronically through a non-bank specialist like Western Union, MoneyGram, Wise, Remitly, or Xoom.
 Some transfers settle in minutes, some take days, and the cost varies by speed, country, and payout method.

 Domestic transfers between US bank accounts can be free if you use Zelle, ACH, or a peer app.
 International money transfers usually carry both a flat fee and an exchange-rate markup that can quietly add 1% to 4% to the cost.
+If you are weighing this against a paper-based option, our money order vs money transfer comparison covers when each one wins.

 Western Union